 BOOKS & DOCUMENTS

 A passport that will not expire in the next six months.
-Have photocopies (paper & digital).
+Have photocopies (paper & digital)

 Identification cards (driver's license) and insurance card with emergency contact information.